jonasfschuh/jonasfschuh/README.md

 I am an enthusiast of Programming, Electronics, IOT, Robotics, Mechatronics.

-I work in the area of ​​software development and software construction.

-I am an expert in multiple programming languages ​​and tools:
-Java, Flutter, PL/SQL, SQL, among others.

 <br/>

 - 🔭 I’m currently working on distributed systems and cloud computing